dldbwns23/dldbwns23.github.io/_posts/2025-08-16-Climate-Sensitivity-and-Feedback-Processes.md

 >
 >The net effect of cloud feedback depends on changes in cloud type, altitude, and coverage, making it a major source of uncertainty in climate models.

-Biogeochemistry Feedback
+### Biogeochemistry Feedback

 >This refers to feedbacks involving interactions between the climate system and biological and geological processes, particularly those affecting the cycles of greenhouse gases like carbon dioxide and methane.
 > - Carbon Cycle Feedback: As the Earth warms, natural carbon sinks (like oceans and forests) may become less efficient at absorbing CO2, or even release stored carbon, leading to higher atmospheric CO2 levels and further warming (positive feedback).
 For example, thawing permafrost can release large amounts of CH4.
 >
 > - Vegetation Changes: Shifts in vegetation patterns due to climate change can alter surface albedo and evapotranspiration, influencing regional and global temperatures.

 ## Overview
 This discussion has provided a foundational understanding of climate sensitivity and feedback processes, two cornerstone concepts in climate dynamics.
 We established how climate change, driven by various forcings, is critically influenced by complex interactions among Earth's systems.
 Note that feedback processes play a defining role in amplifying or dampening initial changes.
-The mathematical flow illustrated the direct link between climate sensitivity and the feedback factor.
+The mathematical flow illustrated the direct linkage between climate sensitivity and the feedback factor.
 While these fundamental feedback mechanisms have been outlined, their quantification, particularly their non-linear interactions and spatiotemporal variability, remains vague.
 Future efforts must continue to refine climate models to better constrain the magnitude and sign of these feedbacks.

 ## References
 - 최용상, 기후민감도와 되먹임, 기후과학자가 쓴 기후역학 교과서, 333-372